opencybersecurityalliance/kestrel-lang/docs/language.rst

 from functional programming.

-To compose hunt flows freely, Kestrel defines a common data model around entities, i.e., Kestrel variables, as the input and output of every hunt step.
+To compose hunt flows freely, Kestrel defines a common data model around entities, that is, Kestrel variables, as the input and output of every hunt step.
 Every hunt step yields a Kestrel variable (or None), which can be the input of another hunt step.
 In addition to freely pipe hunt steps to compose hunt flows, Kestrel also enables hunt flows forking and merging: